 The CDC recommends avoiding all non-essential travel to Italy due to the high level of community transmission of the virus and the presence of local quarantine procedures.

-Travel bans in Italy are in place until April so if you have travel plans in the next 4-6 weeks you will want to change the booking or choose a new destination.
-If you have travel plans in Italy scheduled for later in summer or fall, you may still keep those plans and make decisions as things evolve.
+Travel restrictions are still in place so if you have travel plans you will want to change the booking or postpone the trip.
+If you have travel plans in Italy scheduled for later in the year, you may still keep those plans and make decisions as things evolve.

 France, Spain, Denmark, Norway and others are the latest to impose nationwide lockdown restrictions for the next couple weeks.